enzo-dante/SQL/sql-join-relationship.md

 > JOIN = take data from multiple tables and temporarily consolidate them in a meaningful way

+__The main difference between a LEFT/RIGHT JOIN and INNER JOIN is that LEFT/RIGHT joins will also show you where there IS NOT overlap while INNER JOIN only shows the overlap of a venn diagram__
 ```
 CREATE TABLE customers
   (